Reflecting Upon Irreducible Mind

 the authors do discuss the "how" to some satisfactory introductory level,

-with the permeable boundary hypothesis presented in the book.
+with the permeable boundary hypothesis presented in the

-questions are expected to come.
+eager) questions are expected to come.

 "by